-Minnetonka has an aging population and there is a strong desire by many residents to age in place and remain active in their community.
-It is important to consider changing demographics to ensure Minnetonka's parks reflect the needs of all park users and are welcoming, inclusive places, regardless of age, gender, race or ethnicity.
+Minnetonka has an aging population and is likely to see a changeover in housing stock in the coming years.
+There is a strong desire by many residents to age in place and remain active in their community.
+This will lead to new, younger families moving into single-family homes and the addition of new senior housing options.
+It is important to consider changing demographics to ensure Minnetonka's parks reflect the needs of all park users and are welcoming, inclusive places.